laasya98/DM-Toolkit/README.txt

 Things to Try:

+  To start, I recommend adding a character, buying and selling, making a Battle event, and trying to both use the fight command and cast MagicMissile and Heal.

   "help" : displays a help menu.
 While incomplete, this can give some info on which commands are valid and how to invoke them.

   "roll [X]d[Y]t[Z]": rolls [X] die with [Y] sides each and takes [Z] of them.

-  "move [dir]": Moves the party to a new location.
-In the default file, the only options are "south" from location1 and "north" from location2.
+  "move [exit]": Moves the party to a new location, by exit name.
+  "get exits": Gives current room exits.

+  "who is [name]": Gives details about a character.
+  "characters": Lists characters present.

+  "inv [name]": Lists a character's inventory.

   "quickbuild [name] [class] [race]": creates a new character based off the three arguments, and adds that character to the current party.